Divertimenti for six winds (Mozart): Divertimento in B♭ major, K. 270

 The fifth and final divertimento is the most sophisticated of the set.
 The Allegro molto is in full sonata form with a development section and a varied repeat in the recapitulation.
 The Andantino is a gavotte with a tiny but delightful three-beat canonic episode between first oboe and second bassoon at the beginning; the coda features four bars of Alberti-bass accompaniment for the first horn bringing the latter to prominence.
 The Menuetto carries the specific indication of moderato and features a peculiar hiccup in the second bar; the Trio is a Ländler.
 The Presto is an uncompromising 3/8 gigue featuring a brief moment of glory for the first bassoon in the coda.
-Although the explicit indication is missing from the autograph the horns in K 270 are corni alti in B [high horns in B-flat].
+Although the explicit indication is missing from the autograph the horns in K. 270 are corni alti in B [high horns in B♭].

-Divertimento in E-flat major, K 289/271g
+Divertimento in E♭ major, K. 289/271g

-K 289/271g comes down to us only via parts and score copies, all dating from the second half of the 19th century and attributed to Mozart, but no autograph is known.
-Based on its structure, however, it is highly unlikely that it was actually composed by Mozart: the decidedly obsolete writing seen from the many consecutive fifths and octaves, sometimes involving even the outer parts, the constant motion in parallel thirds and comparative lack of fantasy in the use of the horns, speaks against the authenticity of the piece.
+K. 289/271g comes down to us only via parts and score copies, all dating from the second half of the 19th century and attributed to Mozart, but no autograph is known.
+Based on its structure, however, it is highly unlikely that it was actually composed by Mozart: the decidedly incompetent writing including many consecutive fifths and octaves, sometimes involving even the outer parts, the constant motion in parallel thirds and comparative lack of imagination in the use of the horns, speaks against the authenticity of the piece.
 The NMA presents it as a work of dubious authenticity, and, most likely for this reason, it is generally not included in performances or recordings of the set of five.